 - On March 16, Aspocomp acquires a 49% minority share in its Chinese joint venture.

 - The Group decides to build an HDI printed circuit board plant in Chennai, India.
-The Board confirms the decision on May 5.

 - The name of the Thai subsidiary is changed from P.C.B.
 Center to Aspocomp (Thailand) Co., Ltd.